daniellaisabella/TicTacToe/README.md

 ### Alpha-Beta Pruning

-Alpha-Beta improves Minimax by pruning branches that cannot influence the final decision.
+Alpha-Beta improves MinMax by pruning branches that cannot influence the final decision.

 It maintains: